Frequently Asked Questions - Potential Candidates

 Q How do I file nomination papers?

 A. Nominations must be filed with the Town Clerk during regular office hours (8:30 a.m.-4:30 p.m.) between May 1 - July 26, 2018 with the deadline for nominations to be filed Nomination Day, July 27, 2018, between 9 a.m. and 2 p.m.
 A nomination paper must be filed in person by either the candidate or an agent of the candidate.
 In Lincoln, if a citizen is interested in filing their nomination papers they are requested to book an appointment in advance with the Election Coordinator by calling 905-563-8205 ext.
 504 or email.
 Candidates must file the prescribed nomination form and at the time of filing, pay the nomination fee of $100 in cash, debit, Master Card or Visa, certified cheque, or money order.
 The nomination fee for the office of Mayor is $200.
 This filing fee will be refunded if the candidate is elected, withdraws the nomination, or receives more than 2% of the votes cast for that office.

-Q. Where & how are the Voter’s List Provided?
+Q. Where & how is the Voter’s List Provided?

 Q. How do I know if I’m disqualified from holding office?